FranciscaTMutungama/AWS-EC2-WEB-SERVER/README.md

 - **Learning Experience**: Gained hands-on experience in cloud infrastructure management, automated server configuration, and best practices for security in AWS.
 - **Real-World Application**: These skills are essential for deploying scalable and secure applications in a cloud environment.

----

-### **Summary**

-This project illustrates the key skills required for cloud-based infrastructure management, including instance deployment, network configuration, security management, and system scaling.
-This hands-on experience reflects my capability to manage cloud resources efficiently, a crucial aspect for roles such as Solutions Architect or Cloud Engineer.

----

 ### **Technologies and Concepts Highlighted**

 - **AWS Services**: EC2, VPC, Amazon Linux 2, EBS, CloudWatch.
 - **Key Concepts**: Cloud computing, instance resizing, network security, web server configuration, automated provisioning (User Data), monitoring, and termination protection.

----

-By presenting the project this way, you provide a comprehensive narrative that demonstrates your technical skills and understanding of AWS services.
-Including screenshots with captions makes the project more engaging and shows evidence of your hands-on work.